Tools

 Considerations of Porcelain

-Porcelain is a hard and durable material, but it can sometimes chip or be difficult to make and expensive.
-Here are some considerations to keep in mind when shopping for or using porcelain bakeware or tableware.
+Porcelain is a hard, durable material, but it can be more expensive than other options and can be susceptible to chipping.
+Here are some considerations to keep in mind when shopping for or using porcelain.

 Susceptible to Chipping

-Often, porcelain is pulled into ultra-thin designs and can be manipulated into many elaborate shapes with ornate decorations or delicate patterns.
-This isn’t always the case when it comes to bakeware or plate sets, but porcelain is generally decorated, making it more expensive than stoneware.
+Often, porcelain is pulled into ultra-thin designs and can be manipulated into many elaborate shapes with ornate decorations or delicate patterns, leading to a higher upfront price than ceramic or stoneware.

-Unfortunately, lower-quality porcelain is often coated in enamel or non stick coating to compensate for its below-par craftsmanship, as this is cheaper than making porcelain the right way to strengthen it.
-When this happens, the bakeware is more prone to cracking and chipping.
+Unfortunately, lower-quality "porcelain" cuts corners during the construction process, and is often coated in enamel or non stick coating to compensate for itsย below-par craftsmanship (as this is cheaper than making porcelain the right way to strengthen it).
+This often leads to easier cracking, chipping, or breaking.

 Ready to Shop?